min2ha/ukwa-site/content/target/48858/index.en.md

   "date": "2017-01-28T09:00:00",
   "open_access": false,
   "target_url": "https://www.stopthearmsfair.org.uk/",
-  "description": "About us\r\n \r\n\r\nStop the Arms Fair, formed in January 2011, is a network of groups and individuals campaigning to put a stop to arms fairs in the UK, and in particular DSEI \u2013 the largest arms fair in the world.", "end_date": null,
+  "description": "About us\n \n\nStop the Arms Fair, formed in January 2011, is a network of groups and individuals campaigning to put a stop to arms fairs in the UK, and in particular DSEI \u2013 the largest arms fair in the world.", "end_date": null,
   "title": "Stop the Arms Fair ",
   "record_id": "20170128T090000/kRzTbAlp+Y1YPBsT6QuVPQ==",